isc-projects/kea/doc/sphinx/kea-messages.rst

     Not attempting to initialize the MySQL schema.
 Kea database password is not available.

-A warning message indicating that the password required to connect to the Kea database is no available and db-init will not be attempted.
+A warning message indicating that the password required to connect to the Kea database is not available and db-init will not be attempted.

 DATABASE_MYSQL_NO_INIT_READONLY
 ===============================